-Aquatic Therapy involves movement and exercise in a pool unloads joints to help reduce pain while improving strength, flexibility, and physical conditioning.
-Typically, therapeutic exercise in the water supplements their regular land-based rehabilitation program after an injury or surgery.
+Aquatic Therapy involves movement and exercise in a pool.
+Aquatic therapy is beneficial because it unloads the joints to help reduce pain while improving strength, flexibility, and physical conditioning.
+Typically, aquatic therapy supplements our patients’ regular land-based rehabilitation program after an injury or surgery.
 For other patients with long-term conditions like arthritis, aquatic therapy is the gateway to independent pain management and fitness through water exercise.

 This program helps many patients accelerate their return to prior function.
 The pool allows walking and running activities without full weight-bearing and incorporates those activities earlier in rehabilitation.
 The buoyancy of the water makes exercise easier on joints while the viscosity of the water allows multiple levels of resistance.
 Our programs typically involve one-on-one sessions and an individualized physical therapy exercise plan to meet the needs of each patient.
 Our Bremerton location routinely also provides some group programs for patients that do not need as much individual attention.

 Aquatic Therapy is perfect for anyone who requires limited weight-bearing, joint protection (those suffering from Arthritis, osteoporosis, and/or low back pain), or rehabilitation with an emphasis on cardiovascular and general strength conditioning.
 Those who have had surgery (ACL reconstruction, total knee arthroplasty, total hip arthroplasty, fusions, rotator cuff repair), low back dysfunction, athletic injuries, neurological conditions (including Parkinson’s, ALS, multiple sclerosis, stroke, or polio), or multiple injuries may also benefit from Aquatic Therapy.